Lacerations From Accidents

 Treatment for Lacerations

 Proper cleaning and care for lacerations is extremely important.
-Failure to clean a wound may result in bacteria getting in the would and causing a serious blood infection.
+Failure to clean a wound may result in bacteria getting in the wound and causing a serious blood infection.
 If you have suffered a laceration, you should go to the emergency room immediately and be sure to follow your doctor’s discharge instructions.

 Attorneys for Lacerations